 EU Headquarters

-The European Union headquarters or EU commission is located in Brussells, the European Parliament and European Council are also open to visitors.
+The European Union headquarters or EU Commission is located in Brussels, and the European Parliament and European Council are also open to visitors.

-The most recognisable EU location is the Berlaymont building; the fourteen story headquarters of the European Commission that is in the shape of an ‘X’
+The most recognisable EU location is the Berlaymont building, the fourteen-story headquarters of the European Commission, which is shaped like an ‘X.’

-Because the EU headquarters is located there, Brussels is often called the ‘Capital of Europe’, it’s a diverse city a perfect blend of preserving tradition and culture while embracing modernity as a true multicultural city.
+Because the EU headquarters is located there, Brussels is often called the ‘Capital of Europe’.
+It’s a diverse city that perfectly blends tradition and culture while embracing modernity, making it a truly multicultural city.

 Grand Place

-Another Unesco site in Belgium, the Grand Place is a 12th century marketplace, surrounded by wooden houses and market halls.
-The City Hall is the most eye-catching element of the square; a towering 15th century gothic building that pierces the skyline.
+Another Unesco site in Belgium, the Grand Place, is a 12th-century marketplace surrounded by wooden houses and market halls.
+The City Hall, a towering 15th-century Gothic building that pierces the skyline, is the most eye-catching element of the square.

-Other buildings included in the Unesco World Heritage List are Hôtel Tassel and Hôtel Slovay, they are considered to be prime examples of the Art Nouveau architectural style.
-This style of ‘New Art’ was omnipresent from the 1880′ up until the first world war.
-Many buildings in this style were destroyed during the two world wars, however Brussells still has over 500 buildings designed in this style.
+Other buildings included in the Unesco World Heritage List are Hôtel Tassel and Hôtel Solvay, prime examples of the Art Nouveau architectural style.
+This ‘New Art’ style was omnipresent from the 1880s until the First World War.
+Many buildings in this style were destroyed during the two world wars.
+However, Brussels still has over 500 buildings designed.

-Every 2 years on the weekend of August 15th, the Flower Carpet offers visitors a wonderful experience,.
-From the Townhall’s balcony one can really appreciate the beauty of the spectacle.
-From colourful nature in the heart of the city of Brussels, to the scent of fresh flowers and especially composed music, this is an experience like no other.
+Every two years, on the weekend of 15 August, the Flower Carpet offers visitors a wonderful experience.
+From the town hall’s balcony, one can appreciate the beauty of the spectacle.
+From colourful nature in the heart of Brussels to the scent of fresh flowers and mainly composed music, this experience is like no other.
 The flower used is the Begonia.
-Belgium is the world largest producer of the flower, 80% of total production belongs to Belgium.
+Belgium is the world’s largest producer of flowers; 80% of total production belongs to Belgium.

-The project is organised by non-profit organisation Tapis de Fleurs, who establish a theme and then set off to arrange nearly a million flowers in the 1,800 square metre area.
-Entrance to the Grand Place is free, but a panoramic view from the balcony of City Hall will cost you €6.
-If you are in Belgium on the August weekend that the Flower Carpet is on show, it is without a doubt one of the best things to do in Belgium.
+The project is organised by the non-profit organisation Tapis de Fleurs, which established a theme and then set off to arrange nearly a million flowers in the 1,800 square metres area.
+Entrance to the Grand Place is free, but a panoramic view from the balcony of City Hall will cost €6.
+If you are in Belgium on the August weekend that the Flower Carpet is on show, it is undoubtedly one of the best things to do in Belgium.

 Comic Strip Murals

-Brussels has a longstanding history of creating comic strips and characters, so much so that large murals of iconic characters can be seen all around the city; a memoir of sorts to the city’s famous illustrations and the artists who created them.
-Iconic characters such as Tintin and the Smurfs were created by Belgian artists.
+Brussels has a longstanding history of creating comic strips and characters, so much so that large murals of iconic characters can be seen all around the city, a memoir of sorts of the city’s famous illustrations and the artists who created them.
+Belgian artists created iconic characters, such as Tintin and the Smurfs.
 Walking around the city looking for murals is one of the many free things to do in Belgium that art lovers will especially enjoy.

-During WWII, American comics were banned in German occupied France and Belgium, giving rise to a surge in Franco-Belgium comic creations, such as Belgian magazine Spirou.
+During WWII, American comics were banned in German-occupied France and Belgium, giving rise to a surge in Franco-Belgium comic creations, such as the Belgian magazine Spirou.
 The Comic Strip Route recognises the achievements of Belgian artists.
-It is a great way to spend time in Belgium, taking in the culture of the city for free of charge.
+It is a great way to spend time in Belgium, taking in the city’s culture free of charge.

 Atomium

-One of the most popular things to do in Belgium, the Atomium is the most visited tourist attraction in Brussels with over 600,000 visitors every year.
-It is also an art centre and an international symbol of Brussels and Belgium.
-The Atomium is a feat in both sculpture and architecture.
+One of the most popular things to do in Belgium is to visit the Atomium, the most visited tourist attraction in Brussels, with over 600,000 visitors annually.
+The Atomium is also an art centre and an international symbol of Brussels and Belgium.
+It is a feat in both sculpture and architecture.

-Originally constructed as a temporary centrepiece for the 1958 Brussells World Fair, the Atomium was supposed to be tore down after the fair.
-Due to its popularity however it was decided to make the structure permanent, and 60 years later it is a symbol of national pride.
+Originally constructed as a temporary centrepiece for the 1958 Brussells World Fair, the Atomium was supposed to be torn down after the fair.
+Due to its popularity, however, it was decided to make the structure permanent, and 60 years later, it is a symbol of national pride.

 Nehaus Chocolatiers

-Inventor of the praline chocolate, Nehaus chocolate stores are well worth dropping by if you are in Brussells.
-Multiple stores are scattered around the city including Brussell’s airport.
+As an inventor of praline chocolate, I know Neuhaus chocolate stores are well worth visiting if you are in Brussels.
+Multiple stores are scattered around the city, including Brussell’s airport.

-Apart from being delicious, Nehaus strive to be socially conscious using 100% sustainably sourced cocoa, 100% natural ingredients as well as palm-free products.
+Besides being delicious, Nehaus strives to be socially conscious by using 100% sustainably sourced cocoa, 100% natural ingredients, and palm-free products.

 King Baudouin Stadium